there are walnut trees toppling sidewalks, pointing ways past

 was i cultured, eomma, or purposefully made? & how

 homeland, to me, is walking carefully under these

-far further into this double-edged life, wondering when?
+near, far, further into this double-edged life, wondering

 as i walk, i am waiting for the walnuts to drop &